-All types of businesses can be held accountable for their invitees’ injuries. law does not distinguish between different types of businesses with regard to the general premises liability standard that applies.
+All types of businesses can be held accountable for their invitees’ injuries.
+Florida law does not distinguish between different types of businesses with regard to the general premises liability standard that applies.
 This means that members of the public can seek financial compensation for injuries sustained at businesses including (but not limited to):

 - Bars, restaurants, and night clubs